Limited Company Buy-To-Let Mortgages

-Limited company buy-to-let mortgages are available from many lenders including high street banks and building societies through to specialist broker-only lenders.
-As a professional buy-to-let mortgage broker Fox Davidson can secure terms otherwise unavailable on the high street.
-Furthermore, we understand the buy-to-let market, the tax situation and the best way to finance limited company property including student accommodation, HMOs, and refurbishment properties.
+Limited company buy-to-let mortgages are available from many lenders, from high street banks and building societies to specialist, broker-only lenders.
+As a professional buy-to-let mortgage broker, Fox Davidson can secure terms otherwise unavailable on the high street.
+Furthermore, we understand the buy-to-let market, tax situation and the best way to finance limited company properties, including student accommodation, HMOs and refurbishment properties.

 Limited company buy-to-let terms